 The zone within the R40 ring road will be closed to motorised traffic between 10 am and 6 pm.
 Leaving the city via the major traffic axes will be exceptionally allowed at an appropriate speed.

-Park your car at a park and ride site on the outskirts of the city and use public transport or the shuttle bus to reach the city centre.
+Park your car at a park and ride site on the outskirts of the city and use public transport to reach the city centre.
 Are you staying in a hotel that has its own parking facilities?
 Then you may enter the city driving at walking speed via the major traffic axes, provided you can show your hotel reservation.
 Disabled people may also enter the city, provided they can show their parking card for people with a disability.

 Taxis will operate normally and may enter the car-free zone at walking speed.